smorad/um_cisc_7026/lecture_9_autoencoders.typ

 #aslide(ag, 3)

 #sslide[
-  We can use autoencoders for other tasks too #pause
+  We can use autoencoders for more than compression #pause

   We can make *denoising autoencoders* that remove noise #pause